Our Team

 Archival Assistant

 Amory is mixed with maternal roots in New Mexico, Mexico, Cuba, and paternal roots in Germany, Ireland, and the United Kingdom.
-As a Collections Archivist Assistant, a position within the Work Learn Program, his work mainly involves working with the Larry Loyie and Constance Brissenden Collection, which includes managing inventory and writing re-descriptions.
+As a Collections Archivist Assistant, a position within the Work Learn Program, his work mainly involves working with the Larry Loyie and Constance Brissenden collection, which includes managing inventory and writing re-descriptions.
 Amory is grateful for the chance to offer reciprocity to the land and people supporting his education by contributing to the work of truth and reconciliation at the Centre.

 Programming and Education